-The Ross Marathons in Tasmania on Sunday, 3 September 2017 has a full marathon, teams marathon, half marathon, 10km and 1.5km children's challenge.
+The Ross Marathons in Tasmania on Sunday, 2 September 2018 has a full marathon, teams marathon, half marathon, and 10km fun run.

 Ross is located 78km south of Launceston and 117km north of Hobart.